-United Airlines MileagePlus is one of the few programs that allow you to purchase miles to then redeem on Star Alliance partner airlines like Singapore Airlines, ANA and Air New Zealand.
+United Airlines MileagePlus is one of the few programs allowing you to purchase miles to redeem on Star Alliance partner airlines like Singapore Airlines, ANA and Air New Zealand.
 This is especially useful for cheaper Business and First Class redemptions internationally, particularly in Asia and other select international routes.

-Deals are often run that enable you to purchase miles for cheaper or get a bonus allocation on top.
-Check the latest offers in our dedicated guide, then come back here and read on for the actual instructions and things to look out for with buying United MileagePlus miles.
+MileagePlus often runs deals that enable you to purchase miles for cheaper or get a bonus on top.
+You can check the latest offers in our dedicated guide.
+This guide explains how to buy the miles and things to look out for with buying United MileagePlus miles.

 What do I need to know before purchasing United MileagePlus miles?

 First up, the good news.
-United miles never expire and you won’t require any annual earn to keep your existing balance.
-This is useful for people who don’t frequently engage in the MileagePlan program, which would probably include the vast majority of Australian readers.
+United miles never expire.
+And you won’t require any annual earn to keep your existing balance.
+This is useful for people who don’t frequently engage in the MileagePlan program, which would probably include most Australian readers.

-When you first buy miles there is a chance that you might have the transaction blocked or ‘on hold’ until MileagePlus can verify your account.
+You might have the transaction blocked or ‘on hold’ when you first buy miles until MileagePlus can verify your account.
 This can be frustrating when you’re buying miles for instant redemption.
 Thankfully, this doesn’t happen too often from what we’ve heard.
-Also note that:
+Also, note that:

-- You can purchase a total of up to 175,000 miles per calendar year, including bonus miles
+- You can purchase a total of up to 175,000 miles per calendar year., including bonuses

-- For those with rewards cards that given bonus points on travel-related spend, buying United MileagePlus miles does not count as eligible spend
+- For those with rewards cards that give bonus points on travel-related spending, buying United MileagePlus miles does not count as eligible spending.

 How do I buy United MileagePlus miles?

 The most straightforward way to buy United MileagePlus miles is direct from United.
-It costs US$35 per 1,000 miles, with taxes and fees on top (which are currently being waived).
-This equates to roughly 4.9 cents AUD per mile, which isn’t helped by the weak exchange rate at the time of writing (October 2020).
+It costs around US$37.6 per 1,000 miles, including extra fees and taxes.
+This equates to roughly 5.8 cents AUD per mile, which isn’t helped by the weak exchange rate at the time of writing (September 2022).

-We value MileagePlus miles here.
-The purchase rate of 4.9 cents each is a lot higher, meaning this is generally not great value unless you are really just a little short of your goal.
-However, these numbers do improve when there is a bonus deal on offer.
+We value MileagePlus miles at roughly 1.6 cents each.
+The purchase rate of 5.8 cents each is much higher, meaning this is generally not great value unless you are just a little short of your goal.
+However, these numbers improve when a bonus deal is offered.

 You can buy United MileagePlus Miles in three easy steps:

-- Head over to the Buy MileagePlus miles page on the United website and login.
+- Head to the Buy MileagePlus miles page on the United website and log in.

 - Choose how many miles you would like to purchase.